Uplevel Blog and Resource Center | Uplevel

 To reduce cycle time, work towards a loosely coupled architecture, where the components are comparatively independent.

-Matt Hoffman, a product manager at Uplevel, explains this using an example: “If there are two different systems that interact via APIs, then you can make necessary under-the-hood changes and bug fixes to one of the systems as long as the API and behavior doesn’t change.
+Matt Hoffman, a product manager at Uplevel, uses this example: “If there are two different systems that interact via APIs, then you can make necessary under-the-hood changes and bug fixes to one of the systems as long as the API and behavior doesn’t change.
 Here, a subject matter expert can focus on their own system and doesn't necessarily need to know gritty details of dependent systems.
 This can speed up cycle time."

 Implement clear guidelines and standard processes to reduce the challenges of complex architectures.
 This approach can simplify reviews, reduce the ripple effect of changes, and ultimately lead to faster, more efficient development cycles.